-Terry Whitt Bailey is admired as a city leader, community activist, arts administrator and college advocate.
+Terry Whitt Bailey is admired as a community activist, arts administrator and advocate for educational equity.

 Terry has been actively involved in local, state and national organizations.
-She is past President of the Indiana Coalition for the Arts, has been recognized by the National Dance Association for achievement in Arts Education, and recently served as a Creative Placemaking Consultant for the Indiana Arts Commission.
-She has also received two Mayor’s Community Service Awards, the Indiana Community Arts Leadership Award, the Arts Achievement Award from Center for Leadership Development, the Very Important Volunteer Award (V!VA), the Merrill Greene Service Award from Muncie Rotary and the prestigious Athena Award from Women in Business Unlimited (WIBU), Inc.
+She is a Certified Nonprofit Consultant by the National Association of Nonprofit Organizations & Executives; recently served as a Creative Placemaking Consultant for the Indiana Arts Commission; and now serves as Co-Chair of the Indiana Legislative Arts Advocacy Council.
+She has also received three Mayor’s Community Service Awards, the Indiana Community Arts Leadership Award, the Arts Achievement Award from Center for Leadership Development, the Very Important Volunteer Award (V!VA), the Outstanding Service Award from Muncie Rotary and the prestigious Athena Award from Women in Business Unlimited (WIBU), Inc.

-Terry currently serves on the following Boards: IU Health-Ball Memorial Hospital, Muncie Land Bank, Muncie Action Plan, Muncie Industrial Revolving Loan Fund, Delaware Advancement Corporation and Prosperity Indiana (formerly Indiana Association for Community & Economic Development).
-In addition, she is an active Rotarian, immediate past-President of the Anderson-Muncie Alumnae Chapter of Delta Sigma Theta Sorority, Inc. and a founding member of the Dr. Martin Luther King, Jr. Dream Team,
+Terry currently serves on the following Boards: IU Health-Ball Memorial Hospital, United Way of Delaware & Henry Counties and Meridian Health Services.
+In addition, she is a member of the Indianapolis Alumnae Chapter of Delta Sigma Theta Sorority, Inc. and is a founding member of the Dr. Martin Luther King, Jr. Dream Team.

-Terry earned two Bachelor’s degrees from Rutgers University in Communication Studies and Dance, and a Masters degree in Dance Education from the University of California, Los Angeles (UCLA).
+Terry earned two Bachelor’s degrees from Rutgers University and her Masters degree in Dance Education from the University of California, Los Angeles (UCLA).
 She completed post-graduate work in Management Development at Harvard University, and earned a Doctor of Ministry Degree (D.Min) from Newburgh Theological Seminary.